bassthewise/mixxx-launchpad-mini-mapping/README.md

 This mapping is largely based on jdsilvaa's work (https://github.com/jdsilvaa/mixxx-launchpad-mini), itself based on marczis and zestoi previous mappings for the controller.
 There is also a more advanced mapping from dszakallas (https://github.com/dszakallas/mixxx-launchpad); give it a try if you are looking for a very complete controller of 4 decks and 4 samplers!

 This mapping for Mixxx will turn your launchpad into a simple 2 deck mixer, with support for filters, 4 FX, 16 samplers, library browsing and AutoDJ.
-It is based on Mixxx's version 2.2.4, changing some deprecated controls used in the mappings mentioned previously.
+It is based on Mixxx's version 2.2.4, changing some deprecated controls used in the script that I reworked.

 To try it, you will need to copy the xml and js files into Mixxx's user controller folder.
 When starting Mixxx, go to Preferences / Controller, and choose the Launchpad controller.
 Then choose Novation Launchpad Mini by bassthewise from the Load Mapping list, and make sure to tick the Enabled box.